naeemdev/weather_app_demo/README.md

-# Jetpack Compose WeatherApp 🌡
+# Android Jetpack Compose WeatherApp

 WeatherApp is an application that shows you the weather according to enter city.